 - This does tend to give a smoother finish.
 I do remove any naked raisins sticking out. as they will burn.

 I brush them with egg wash before piping over my white cross.
-I made this by adding just enough water to the flour to make a sticky paste that would hold it’s shape when piped.
+I make this by adding just enough water to the flour to make a sticky paste that will hold it's shape when piped.

 - I think the easiest way to pipe is to use disposable piping bags and snip the end so that you have about a 3mm hole.